Patient Cost Transparency Implementation Guide

 When replacing a GFE Contributor, the GFE Coordination Requester SHALL write new GFE Contributor Task resource(s) for the GFE Contributor(s) that are replacing the previous GFE Contributor(s).
 The other existing Tasks SHALL remain intact (i.e., only replace the Tasks that need replacing as opposed to recreating all tasks).
 If more than a simple replacement GFE Contributors is required, such as a change in scheduled date or services, the GFE Coordinating Requester SHOULD cancel the GFE Coordination Task and create a new one.

-GFE Collection Retrieval
+GFE Packet Retrieval

-The GFE Collection Bundle SHALL consist of:
+The GFE Packet SHALL consist of:

 Completing or Cancelling the Coordination Task

-When deemed appropriate, the GFE Coordination Requester SHALL close the GFE Coordination Task.status by updating the status to completed, cancelled, or failed and SHALL include a statusReason to close the request when no new GFE Contributions will be needed or accepted.
+When deemed appropriate, the GFE Coordination Requester SHALL close the GFE Coordination Task by updating the status to completed, cancelled, or failed and SHALL include a statusReason to close the request when no new GFE Contributions will be needed or accepted.

 Access and Authorization